The Meeting House

 There were three generations of Robert Parkinsons in Quorndon - culminating with my great-great grandfather Robert, who was transported to Tasmania in disgrace for stealing tea with a group of other men.
 He was born on 30th January 1801, and died as a respectable gentleman and landowner in Hobart in 1875.
 The portrait of him below, with top hat, stick and dress coat, was taken in the early 1870's.

 Robert 3rd's grandparents were Robert Parkinson the first (10.4.1740 - 31.10.1820), and Elizabeth Wilde (24.8.1743 - 29.3.1809).
 He was a baker and bachelor aged 24, when they were married on 30th July 1764.
 His parents in turn were William Parkinson and Anne Fowle.
 Elizabeth was a spinster, and had received the consent of her widowed mother, Ann Wilde or Wylde, of Quorndon, to the marriage.
 Both signed the register.
 Elizabeth's parents were George Wilde and Ann Stevenson who were married at Loughborough on 3.11.1725.
+Ann was born on 18.5.1700 at Ashby Folville to Thomas and Rebecca Stevenson.
 They had at least ten children, and the baptisms were all recorded in the parish registers.
 Their surname is variously spelt as Wilde, Wyld, Wild, Wylde, Wolde, & etc. Robert and Elizabeth's children were Robert, Anne, Kitty, Sarah and Edward Parkinson.

 Robert 3rd's parents were the second Robert (b.
 1774), and Martha Chapman (b.
 1775).
 Robert 2nd was a 26 year-old baker and batchelor, when he married Martha Chapman, his first cousin who was a year younger than he was.
 Martha's parents were John Chapman and Elizabeth (nee Parkinson), and Elizabeth, in turn, had been born on 21st August 1735 to William and Anne Parkinson (nee Fowle).
 Elizabeth and John were married on 1st April 1758 in Sawley.
 Robert and Martha were both from Quorndon, and the wedding took place on 3rd February 1799.
 Both signed the register, and their witnesses were Thomas Chapman and Kitty Gamble (the bride's brother, and the groom's sister).